-So you’ve made the decision that you’re going to share your house, but now you need to get it ready!
-One problem, you have no idea how to get started!
-You are not alone.
+So you’ve made the decision to share your house, but now you need to get it ready.
+If you don't know how to get started, you are not alone.

-- Check out your kitchen.
 Will the kitchen be shared?
 Is there a small bar area that can double as a secondary kitchen?
 Since the kitchen is often the center of the house, take some time to think through your preferences beforehand.
-If you are sharing the kitchen, think about carving out some space for your roommate to put their own food in the refrigerator, as well as a cupboard space for non-perishable food, and a cupboard to put their own cups, plates, etc. You may be surprised how easy it is to clear random items, put them in the garage and viola!
-Space for your new roommate.
+If you are sharing the kitchen, think about carving out some space for your roommate to put their own food in the refrigerator, as well as a cupboard space for non-perishable food, and a cupboard to put their own cups, plates, etc. You may be surprised how easy it is to clear random items, put them in the garage and viola—space for your new roommate.

-As much as you may try, it’s never possible to be 100% prepared, but planning ahead and setting your own personal expectations will help you and your roommate best adjust to one another!
-Much like it was in college, sharing space can be a little challenging at first.
-Going into it with a positive attitude and the best of intentions goes a long way to successful sharing experience.
+Planning ahead and setting expectations will help you and your new roommate adjust to one another.
+Sharing a home is very intimate and personal, and going into it with a positive attitude and good intentions goes a long way to making it a successful experience.

 Learn more about homesharing at Silvernest.com.
 We're creating the next generation of roommates.
 A more modern kind.
 A well-matched kind.
 A kind that’s just your style.